Narkoza/COMKILLER/README.md

 ---

-Simple virus written in Turbo Pascal 7.0 which destroy DOS/Win3.x/Win9x systems.
+Simple virus written in Turbo Pascal 7.0 which destroys DOS/Win3.x/Win9x systems.

-The virus was written for educational purposes, you compile at your own risk.
+The virus was written for educational purposes, compile at your own risk.